 We ask that you have blood tests prior to being seen at follow up consultations.
 This is so that we can see how your hormone levels are on the medication you have been prescribed.
 The dose of your HRT may need to be adjusted at your consultation, depending on these results and your symptoms.

 Are there different types of HRT?

 Medically, the choice of type and administration route of HRT is dependent upon a woman’s menopausal status and uterine status.
-Practically, there may be other specific reasons why a particular form of HRT is chosen, e.g. ease of taking tablets, side effects experienced.
+Practically, there may be other specific reasons why a particular form of hormone therapy for women is chosen, e.g. ease of taking tablets or side effects experienced.

 There are 4 main forms of estrogen:

 - Transdermal Estrogen – in the form of a patch or gel directly on the skin

 Women with a uterus must also use progesterone to protect the uterine lining.

 Women should also be counselled about the possibility of using testosterone which can be of benefit if libido and/or energy levels are low.

 Creating the right HRT requires careful consideration of the symptoms and health factors of the individual.